Mru language

-Mru, also known as Mrung (Murung), is a Sino-Tibetan language of Bangladesh and Myanmar.
+Mro, also known as Mru (Murung), is a Sino-Tibetan language of Bangladesh and Myanmar.
 It is spoken by a community of Mrus (Mros) inhabiting the Chittagong Hill Tracts of Bangladesh with a population of 22,000 according to the 1991 census, and in Rakhine State, Myanmar.
 The Mrus are the second-largest tribal group in Bandarban District of the Chittagong Hill Tracts.
 A small group of Mros also live in Rangamati Hill District.

 Classification

 Mru forms the Mruic language branch with Hkongso and Anu, which are spoken in Paletwa Township, Chin State, Myanmar.
 The position of Mruic with Sino-Tibetan is unclear.